Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 3.3.2 School reporting to the QCAA

-When a student’s intended learning outcome is identified as working towards a QCIA, the school reports to the QCAA by approving the QCIA curriculum plan for the student in the QCAA Portal.
+When a student’s ILO is identified as working towards a QCIA, the school reports to the QCAA by approving the QCIA curriculum plan for the student in the QCAA Portal.

-Schools report draft Statements of Achievement and Statements of Participation to the QCAA using the Student Management application.
+Schools report draft Statements of Achievement and Statements of Participation to the QCAA using the Student Management app.
 Timelines for activities related to the events are published in the SEP calendar.

 3.3.3 QCIA content